Continue reading on DataGuidance with:

 8.2.
 Right to access

-Pursuant to Article 12 of the Law, data subjects have a right to obtain, from the data controller, access to information.
-Data controllers will have to provide an understandable communication of all the data concerning the subject, its origin, and any information and reasoning used in the electronic treatment of such data.
+Pursuant to Article 12 of the Law, data subjects have a right to obtain, from the data controller, access to information, presented in an understandable form, of all the data concerning the subject, its origin, and any information and reasoning used in the electronic processing of such data.

 8.3.
 Right to rectification

-Pursuant to Articles 13 and 14 of the Law, data subjects have a right to amend and/or erase information, both directly and indirectly.
+Pursuant to Articles 13 and 14 of the Law, data subjects, providing proof of identity, have a right to amend and/or erase information, both directly and indirectly.

-They have a direct right to rectification and erasure if the data happens to be incomplete, false, ambiguous, outdated or if its collection, use, transfer, or retention is prohibited.
+The data subjects have a direct, free of-charge, right to request in written form the rectification and erasure if the data happens to be incomplete, false, ambiguous, or outdated, or if its collection, use, disclosure, or retention is prohibited.
 The data processor will have to comply with this request within 30 days from the receipt of the said request.

 In the event of a dispute, the burden of proof will lie with the data controller.

-In addition, if the information has been transmitted to a third party, the data controller will carry out all the necessary diligence in order to notify the third party of the required steps in order to comply with the request.
+In addition, if the information has been transmitted to a third party, the data controller will exercise due diligence to notify the third party of actions carried in order to comply with the request.

-The indirect right to amend and/or erase data comes into play when the processing of data concerns national security, defence, or public safety.
-In such a case, the data subject will have to address a request to the APDP who will appoint one of its members to carry out an investigation on the opportunity of the request.
-If the APDP determines, in agreement with the data controller, that the data does not concern national security, defence, or public safety, the information will be communicated to the data subject.
+The indirect right to access, amend, and/or erase data comes into play when the processing of data concerns national security, defense, or public safety.
+In such a case, the data subject must address a request to the APDP who will appoint one of its members to carry out an investigation on the opportunity of the request.
+If the APDP determines, in agreement with the data controller, that the data does not concern national security, defense, or public safety, the request of the data subject will be complied with.

 8.4.
 Right to erasure